The Poppy Practice Receives Veterans' Foundation Grant

 What does The Poppy Practice do?

 The Poppy Practice receives referrals for veterans from charities such as The Royal British Legion and SSAFA.
 When these charities come across veterans who need the help that can be provided by The Poppy Practice they are put in contact with each other.
-The expertise of counsellers who work with The Poppy Practice also shares their knowledge with other veterans’ charities who work with veterans showing mental health problems such as the Defence Medical Welfare Service(DMWS).
+The counsellers who work with The Poppy Practice also share their knowledge with other veterans’ charities who work with veterans showing mental health problems such as the Defence Medical Welfare Service(DMWS).
 Along with other charities, The Poppy Practice is elevating the knowledgebase the veterans’ community has to combat mental health issues typically faced by veterans once they leave the services.